 - More detailed information on the members of the Executive Board can be found at: helsana.ch/eb

 Remuneration, shareholdings and loans

-The Board of Directors determines the remuneration for its members at the request of the Executive and Remuneration Committee.
+The Board of Directors determines the remuneration for its members at the request of the Executive & Remuneration Committee.
 This committee determines the remuneration for members of the Executive Board in accordance with the guidelines of the Board of Directors.
-The total remuneration of the Executive Board is composed of a fixed annual salary, a variable component and employer contributions to social security and the pension fund.
+The total remuneration of the Executive Board is composed of a fixed annual salary, a variable component and employer contributions to social insurance and the pension fund.
 The variable component is dependent on objective attainment.

 Remuneration of serving members of Group bodies

 The Helsana Group reports the highest remuneration paid to an individual member separately for each of the two bodies.
 In 2017, the following remuneration was paid to acting members of the Board of Directors and the Executive Board: The total remuneration of the Board of Directors amounted to CHF 1,082,700.
 This amount includes all remuneration for their work on the Board of Directors and in the four standing Board Committees.
 The Chair of the Board of Directors received remuneration of CHF 308,270.
 This includes remuneration received for his work as Chair and the expenses for his other Board Committee chairmanships as well as remuneration for his cooperation within other committees and associations.
 In 2017, the remuneration of the Board of Directors overall was reviewed and revised taking account of market-relevant data.
 The Board of Directors consciously continues to receive no variable components.
 The remuneration amount takes account of the increased level of work associated with the mandate of the Chair of the Board of Directors and of the other members of the Board of Directors as required by law and under the applicable regulations.